lordmilko/PESpy/src/PESpy/PDB/README.md

 There is one more wrinkle to understand when it comes to the Stream Table.
 The first valid number you can use for a stream is 1 (`snUserMin`).
 SN 0 cannot be used because SN 0 has a special meaning: `snSt`...the stream that stores the stream table!

 Before you lose your mind, that this stream table madness never ends, fear not!
-What `snSt` really does is it stores a backup of the *previous* stream table.
+What `snSt` really does (when it comes to reading the data on disk) is it stores a backup of the *previous* stream table.

 To illustrate this, consider the following
 1. create a brand new PDB (via `MSFOpenW`).
 The Stream Table is empty